| |

 Day 1 — Downtown Moncton: Murals, Food & River Light

-In the afternoon, check the tides and head to the Petitcodiac Riverfront Trail to catch the tidal bore — a uniquely Moncton moment where the river reverses itself.
+In the afternoon, check the Tidal Bore arrival times and head to the Petitcodiac Riverfront Trail (near Bore Park).
+This is a uniquely Moncton moment where the river reverses itself—perfect for long-exposure photography.

 Evening: Happy Craft Brewing for golden-hour street scenes and an easy first night in town.

-An early start takes you to Hopewell Rocks at low tide — one of the most dramatic landscapes in Atlantic Canada.
+An early start takes you to Hopewell Rocks Provincial Park at low tide—one of the most dramatic landscapes in the world.

 Continue into Fundy National Park: